Skip to main content

 Upload to Honcho

-Files are uploaded to Honcho via the messages upload endpoint.
-User/owner files are uploaded through the owner peer, and agent/self files through the openclaw peer.
-The honcho-setup skill automates this using session.uploadFile().
+Files are uploaded via session.uploadFile().
+User/owner files go to the owner peer; agent/self files go to the openclaw peer.

 How It Works